VAT / Sales Tax Return Agent

 Monitor US Sales Tax economic nexus thresholds per state Has the rolling 12-month sales volume or transaction count crossed the economic nexus threshold in any of the 45 + DC Sales Tax states, requiring registration?
 Rules Engine Auditor

-Post-Wayfair economic nexus monitoring per state statute; thresholds typically USD 100,000 sales OR 200 transactions (some states sales-only or higher thresholds, e.g. CA USD 500,000, NY USD 500,000 + 100 transactions, TX USD 500,000); deterministic rolling threshold check with 30-60-day registration grace period per state; failure to register exposes seller to back-tax assessment plus penalties
+Post-Wayfair economic nexus monitoring per state statute; thresholds typically USD 100,000 sales OR 200 transactions (some states sales-only or higher thresholds, e.g. CA USD 500,000, NY USD 500,000 plus 100 transactions, TX USD 500,000); deterministic rolling threshold check with 30-60-day registration grace period per state; failure to register exposes seller to back-tax assessment plus penalties

 Decision Record